Charles Barkley: Politics

 In 2014, when Barkley was asked about the rumor that Seattle Seahawks quarterback Russell Wilson was being accused for not being "black enough" on the radio show Afternoons with Anthony and Rob Ellis, he said:

 Unfortunately, as I tell my white friends, we as black people, we're never going to be successful, not because of you white people, but because of other black people.
 When you're black, you have to deal with so much crap in your life from other black people.
 It's a dirty, dark secret; I'm glad it's coming out.
 One of the reasons we're never going to be successful as a whole, because of other black people.
 And for some reason we are brainwashed to think, if you're not a thug or an idiot, you're not black enough.
-If you go to school, make good grades, speak intelligent, and don't break the law, you're not a good black person.
+If you go to school, make good grades, speak intelligently, and don't break the law, you're not a good black person.
 And it's a dirty, dark secret.
 There are a lot of black people who are unintelligent, who don't have success.
-It's best to knock a successful black person down because they're intelligent, they speak well, they do well in school, and they're successful...
+It's best to knock a successful black person down because they're intelligent, they speak well, they do well in school, and they're successful [...]
 We're the only ethnic group who say, 'Hey, if you go to jail, it gives you street cred.'
 It's just typical BS that goes on when you're black, man.

 Barkley has also been known as a critic of President Donald Trump from as early as his Republican nomination in the 2016 U.S. presidential election.
 Before Trump won the Republican primaries that year, Barkley stated his disgust towards the words and messages that Trump was promoting throughout the presidential race.
 In September 2017, when President Trump called out former San Francisco 49ers quarterback Colin Kaepernick for his kneeling during the U.S. National Anthem during the 2016 NFL season, Barkley expressed his complete disappointment in President Trump (however, Barkley has stated that he does not support athletes kneeling during the National Anthem as a form of protest).
 In December 2017, Barkley mocked President Trump's tax bill, stating "Thank you Republicans, I knew I could always count on y'all to take care of us rich people, us one percenters.
 Sorry, poor people.
 I'm hoping for y'all, but y'all ain't got no chance."

 In his response to the controversy generated by the removal of Confederate monuments as highlighted by the August 2017 Unite the Right rally in Charlottesville, Virginia, Barkley stated: